|logic||category theory||type theory|

 This influential note brought Dana Scott to write “Constructive Validity” (a precursor of type theory) and also strongly influenced Per Martin-Löf.
-Independently and at about the same time, the idea was also found by N.G. de Bruijn for the Automath system.
+Independently and at about the same time, the idea was also found by N.G. de Bruijn? for the Automath system.

 Also William Lawvere was there, lecturing on hyperdoctrines.
 Lawvere told Steve Awodey that the basic example of a morphism of hyperdoctrines from the proof-relevant one to the proof-irrelevant one was influenced by Kreisel, not Howard, who attended Lawvere’s Chicago lectures in the 60s.
 See pages 2 and 3 of

 But the story is much older.
-There is what has been called the Brouwer-Heyting-Kolmogorov interpretation of intuitionistic logic, highlighted for instance in (Troelstra 91), which identifies a proposition with the collection of its proof.
+There is what has been called the Brouwer-Heyting-Kolmogorov interpretation of intuitionistic logic, highlighted for instance in (Troelstra 91), which identifies a proposition with the collection of its proofs.
 This seems to be due to a paper by Kolmogorov written immediately after first world war but there seems to be no joint paper by these authors.

 A historical account is in the section on types in